21 ACPE Credits

 6 Hours of Pharmacology for NPs

-Course Fees:$1095 for Physicians, Attorneys, Psychologists, Doctors of Pharmacy, & Dentists
+Course Fees:$1095 for Physicians, Attorneys, Psychologists, Pharmacists, & Dentists

 $850 for Physician Assistants

 $695 for Nurses, Students & Others

 BIAS FREE CME - No Commercial Support was provided for this CME activity.

 - To discuss some of the clinical presentation of cardiovascular disease in women compared to men.

 - To describe the American Diabetic Association (ADA) diagnostic and treatment guidelines for Type 2 diabetes